niek-sidn/hsm_workshop/Slide06.md

 maybe a key to all keys).\
 All "other stuff" like e.g. networking and api-interfacing is handled by parts outside this crypto module.\
-The crypto module in most cases has a very limited interface.
+The crypto module in most cases has a very limited interface, you are probably not allowed to log into it.

 An HSM should contain an **HRNG** (hardware random number generator),\
 because key generation is very dependent on a good source of random numbers.